 Which Customer Metrics Actually Matter?

 As you might expect, certain metrics or information hold more value when it comes to building a successful customer experience journey.
-More importantly, varying forms of insights can be used to influence or even predict customer behavior altogether.
+More importantly, varying forms of insights can be used to influence or even predict customer behavior altogether and improve customer retention.

 For instance, knowing what products or services resonated with your audience most in the past, can help you come up with more accurate and reliable future campaigns.